vitalinarh/IsabelaServer/README.md

 devices, etc.
 - The privacy server will maintain all the data in memory, also because privacy concerns;
 - All the data collected by the clients should be presented on the screen.

-To interact with the ISABELA data API, please take a look at the GitHub repository example.